Q. What is a worksection?

 A. BUILDING Domestic subscribers don't see Create a Project as BUILDING Domestic is supplied to you in a single Word file.
 You simply download the file and begin editing.
 For further instruction see the DOMESTIC QUICKstart guide.

-Q. Can we have multiple logins for SPECbuilder Live?
+Q. Can we have multiple logins for SPECbuilder?

 A. Yes.
 Within the same office, you can have as many logins as you require.
 The video shows you how to add another member.